interledger-deprecated/tutorials/letter-shop/index.md

 ## What you'll learn:

 * about conditional payments and hashtimelock agreements
+* about ILP Addresses
 * about the Ledger Plugin Interface (LPI) and how to configure and use plugins
-* how to build a serivce that accepts Interledger payments
+* how to build a service that accepts Interledger payments
 * how to build a basic payment client for sending Interledger payments
 * (bonus) how to build a client proxy that automates paying for requests as required